crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-security-vs-offensive-security/README.md

 ---
-description: >-
-  This section explains two important concepts within the cybersecurity field, defensive security and offensive security, and their importance for an effective organizational security policy
+description: This section explains two important concepts within the cybersecurity field, defensive security and offensive security, and their importance for an effective organizational security strategy
 ---

 # Defensive security vs offensive security